 Defending a contested will the UK

-The validity of a Will can be challenged on several grounds in England and Wales and the people who benefit under the terms of the will are likely to want to defend such a challenge to protect their inheritance.
-Their success very much depends on thoroughly investigating and assessing the validity of the Will.
-This can be an expensive piece of litigation which could have serious financial consequences.
+The validity of a will can be challenged on several grounds in England and Wales and the people who benefit under the terms of the will often want to defend such a challenge to protect their inheritance.
+Their success very much depends on thoroughly investigating and assessing the validity of the will.
+This can be an expensive piece of litigation that could have serious financial consequences.
 It is therefore sensible to seek advice on the issue of costs from the outset to protect your position.

 Costs to defend a contested will